codefresh-io/docs.codefresh.io/_docs/products/configure-product-settings.md

 ## Connect applications to product with annotations
-Connect applications to products declaratively by copying the Product annotation to the application's manifest. ??If the Product doesn’t exist, Codefresh automatically creates it for you.
+Connect applications to products declaratively by copying the Product annotation to the application's manifest.
+If the Product doesn’t exist, Codefresh automatically creates it for you.
+(NIMA: is this correct)

 This is the preferred, declarative method of assigning applications to Products.
 The changes are committed and saved in Git as part of the application definition.